 Are you a doctor but not a refugee?

-Then you can place your request for help on the VBGA help square.
+You can place your request for help on the VBGA help square.

-Testing information meetings
+Attending information meetings

 Contents of the test